aI-lab-glider/nurse-scheduling-solver/README.md

 ## Custom priorities

 The process of automated fixing a schedule can be controlled in terms of removing particular issues before others.
-Each of constraints has its weight (look at table below), these with higher are considered as more important errors.
-The weights themselves can not be changed but solving priorities can by providing an ordered list of constraints' codes (from the highest priority to the lowest).
+Each of the constraints has its weight (look at the table below).
+These with higher are considered as more important errors.
+The weights themselves can not be changed, but the priorities can by providing an ordered list of constraints' codes (from the highest priority to the lowest).
 ```json
     "penalty_priorities" : [
         "AON",